Drywells for pool & water softener backflush and yard drainage

 • Woven Geofabric commercial-duty 5 ounce per sq yd to cover top of gravel and sides (not pit bottom).

-Sample installation shown with TWO DRYWELLS in series and bringing effluent in through the lid.
+Sample installation shown below with TWO DRYWELLS in series and bringing effluent in through the lid.
 Top loading (with vent grate as included in kit) ensures maximum surge capacity.
 Note that venting your leaching pit or any septic field is most highly recommended... lack of venting at both ends of lateral lines is the ultimate cause of leach field failure (after lack of proper two compartment filtered septic tank).
 Oxygen keeps the drainage pit dry and the soil around it healthier.
 Freezing is rarely, if ever, a problem with running sewage water underground, but you can always cap the vents in deep winter, if need be.
 We provide all of the fittings pictured with your kit (4 inch sanitary tee, riser, coupler, and green vent grate).
 Plus, a 6by6 foot piece of geotextile fabric for above the gravel layer to keep backfill soil from clogging the surrounding leach pit rock.
 Additional fabric can be purchased below for leach pit sides.
 Fabric on the sides is recommended in sandy or silty soils or areas of high seasonal groundwater.
 Drywell system cut sheet with gravel installation details is posted for engineers.

 A single drywell is plumbed as seen on right-hand unit.
 The four inch inlet pipe comes into side of kit's sanitary tee on the lid, with riser, coupler and vent grate on ground surface.
 Two drywell kits are installed as pictured, in-series for optimal leach pit longevity.
 Ordering a second drywell kit for in-series design allows first drywell to act as a sediment catch-basin, with surge overflow eventually cascading over into the second drywell.
 Standard engineering in poorly percolating soils and best practice for ensuring leach pit longevity.